Rodu/av4vnstat/README.md

 #av4vnstat - Another Viewer for vnstat

-The application allows to visualize the data collected by vnstat, network traffic information tool visualizing vnstat data using the [Highcharts](http://www.highcharts.com) Javascript library.
+The application allows to visualize the data collected by vnstat, network traffic information tool, using the [Highcharts](http://www.highcharts.com) Javascript library.

-[AngularJS](http://angularjs.org) is being introduced to manage the interaction with the application and at the moment some features are used.
+[AngularJS](http://angularjs.org) is being introduced to manage the interaction with the application.

-Vnstat can be used on a Linux machine, to register the amount of traffic in download and upload for a specific network interface.
+Vnstat can be used on a Linux machine to register the amount of traffic in download and upload for a specific network interface card.

-The Av4vnstat uses a Python program to parse the data that vnstat collects and create specific datasets to be consumed in the Javascript web app.
+The Av4vnstat uses a Python program to parse the data that vnstat collects, and create specific datasets to be consumed in the Javascript front-end.

 To see an example of the running web interface you can open the file:

     av4vnstatweb/example/av4vnstat.html

-It would be reccommended to serve the application via a webserver in order to have proper HTTP support.
+It would be better to serve the application via a web server, in order to have proper HTTP support.
+If you don't have a web server installed and don't want to bother, then open a console and change directory to:

+    av4vnstatweb/example

+From there, run the Python web server:

+    $ python -m SimpleHTTPServer

+Now open your web browser at the url [http://localhost:8000](http://localhost:8000) and click av4vnstat.html.
+You can terminate the web server from the keyboard with a (^C) CTRL-C.

 For setup instructions to collect and visualize your network usage see the SETUP.md file.